ibm-cloud-docs/secrets-manager/engine-custom-config.md

 # Creating a custom credentials engine configuration
 {: #custom-credentials-config}

-Once you have created your  {{site.data.keyword.codeenginefull}} project and job, you can create your custom credentials engine configuration.
-The engine configuration references your Code Engine project, and the specific Code Engine job in the project, that you'd like to use for a custom credential secret.
+After you have created your  {{site.data.keyword.codeenginefull}} project and job, you can create your custom credentials engine configuration.
+The engine configuration references your {{site.data.keyword.codeengineshort}} project and the specific {{site.data.keyword.codeengineshort}} job in the project that you'd like to use for a custom credential secret.

 Custom credentials have various limitations.
-You can read about these in the [Known issues and limitations page](/docs/secrets-manager?topic=secrets-manager-known-issues-and-limits#custom-creds-limits).
+You can read about them in the [Known issues and limitations page](/docs/secrets-manager?topic=secrets-manager-known-issues-and-limits#custom-creds-limits).

 ## Before you begin
 {: #custom-credentials-config-before-begin}

-Make sure to meet the following pre-requisites:
+Make sure to complete these prerequisites:

 * Create a {{site.data.keyword.codeengineshort}} project and job.
 * Create an [IAM credentials](/docs/secrets-manager?topic=secrets-manager-iam-credentials) secret that allows {{site.data.keyword.codeengineshort}} access to {{site.data.keyword.secrets-manager_short}}.
 The credential and IAM authorization allow {{site.data.keyword.codeengineshort}} to return information back to {{site.data.keyword.secrets-manager_short}} and make necessary updates to {{site.data.keyword.secrets-manager_short}} relevant to your custom credentials secret.
 The IAM credentials secret must:
     * Have an auto rotation policy set.
     * Be associated with a service ID or access group that has the following permissions:
       - `secrets-manager.secret-task.update` on the secret group where the custom credential is created.
-      - If applicable, `secrets-manager.secret.read` on any secret group that contains any reference secrets that are needed for the {{site.data.keyword.codeengineshort}} job to perform its actions.
+      - If applicable, `secrets-manager.secret.read` on any secret group that contains any reference secrets that are needed for the {{site.data.keyword.codeengineshort}} job to complete its actions.
-    * Alternatively, configure a Trusted Profile for authentication.
+    * Alternatively, configure a trusted profile for authentication.
 Refer to the [{{site.data.keyword.codeengineshort}} documentation](/docs/codeengine?topic=codeengine-trusted-profiles) for setup details.
-* Create an IAM service authorization between {{site.data.keyword.secrets-manager_short}} as the Source and {{site.data.keyword.codeengineshort}} project as the Target
+* Create an IAM service authorization between {{site.data.keyword.secrets-manager_short}} as the **Source** and {{site.data.keyword.codeengineshort}} project as the **Target**.

-## Creating your custom credentials engine configuration in the UI
+## Creating your custom credentials engine configuration in the console
 {: #custom-credentials-config-ui}
 {: ui}

-Navigate to the **Custom credentials** screen inside the **Secret engines** navigation.
-There, create the configuration for your custom credentials by entering the relevant information in the console.
+Navigate to the **Custom credentials** screen inside the **Secret engines** navigation, then create the configuration for your custom credentials by entering the relevant information in the console.

 1. In the **Secrets engines** page, click the **Custom credentials** tab.
-2. Click on **Add configuration**
+2. Click **Add configuration**

    1. Provide a configuration name.
-   2. Select the region your Code Engine project was created at.
+   2. Select the region where your {{site.data.keyword.codeengineshort}} project was created.
    3. Select the job that was created for this custom credentials secret.
-   4. When creating the configuration you will be promoted to create an IAM service authorization between {{site.data.keyword.secrets-manager_short}} as Source and {{site.data.keyword.codeengineshort}} as Target, if not previously created
+   4. When creating the configuration you are prompted to create an IAM service authorization between {{site.data.keyword.secrets-manager_short}} as **Source** and {{site.data.keyword.codeengineshort}} as **Target**, if not previously created.
    5. Select the IAM Credentials secret you have previously created or create one in-context.
 3. Click **Add**.